Hoeby/ESP32-Doorbell/assets/readme_mqtt_setup/README_mqtt_setup.md

 <img src="01.png" width="1000" >

+Choose at the function "Send Protocol" for "mqtt"

 The next setup lines will appear:
 - Server IP = the ip address of the mqtt server
 - Server Port = the port number for the mqtt server